 In many parts of India, unfortunately, it is still common for weddings to be arranged.
 Indeed, the women are usually married quite young.

-In our interviews, we noticed that many of the women - especially young ones - are very proud of having had the opportunity to opt out of an arranged marriage.
+In our interviews, we noticed that many women - especially the younger ones - are very proud to have had the opportunity to refuse an arranged marriage.

-The fact that they are in a permanent job and earning their own money has given them the opportunity to decide that on their own and just say "no" to their parents.
-Without a permanent job, that certainly wouldn't have been possible.
+The fact that they are in permanent employment and earn their own money has given them the opportunity to make independent decisions and simply say "no" to their parents.
+Without a permanent job, this would certainly not have been possible.

 How the day ends